FluxxCode/ImGui-Markup/README.md

     Text { text = "Example text" }

-    Button : button_0  // Specifying the object ID so it can be accessed from the backend {
+    Button : button_0  // Specifying the item ID so it can be accessed from the backend {
         text = "Example button"

         ButtonStyle
         {
             /**
-             * Accessing the values and attributes from another object
+             * Accessing the values and attributes from another item
              * defined in this file.
             */
             color         = @colors.red.value